 The park has an extensive system of well-maintained trails and fire roads.
 Mountain biking and horseback riding are allowed on most trails.
 Poison oak is found throughout the park and is especially common in the sunny coastal scrub along the upper Whittemore Gulch Trail.

-This loop has a particularly nice combination of shady redwood canyons and open hilltops with superb coastal views.
+This loop has an especially nice combination of shady redwood canyons and open hilltops with superb coastal views.
 Extending from the base of the Santa Cruz Mountains almost up to Skyline Ridge, the hike feels like it has a lot of climbing, but in fact the elevation gain is a relatively modest 1600 feet.
-All parts of this loop except the Craig Britton Trail are quite popular, and on a nice weekend you might encounter a group of hikers every 5 minutes or so.
+All parts of this loop are quite popular, and on a nice weekend you might encounter a group of hikers every 5 minutes or so.

 The Purisima Creek Trail starts as a flat and easy stroll through a cool, shady second-growth redwood forest.
 At the very beginning of the trail the forest is especially lush, with some good-sized redwoods growing among beds of redwood sorrel.
 However, the forest quickly becomes less attractive, passing through heavily-logged woods as the trail becomes progressively steeper.
 This is the least scenic part of the hike.

 The scenery improves a lot when you turn onto the singletrack Craig Britton Trail (formerly the Soda Gulch Trail).
-This enjoyable trail, cut into a steep hillside high above a creek, winds around a lush ravine densely covered with redwood sorrel.
+This enjoyable trail, cut into a steep hillside high above a creek, winds around a lush ravine densely covered with second-growth redwoods and a groundcover of ferns and redwood sorrel.
 For a second-growth forest, there are some pretty impressive views of tall straight redwoods rising into the sky on the other side of the canyon.
 The trail winds around a second, larger ravine and then breaks out into patchy oak woodland.
 It finally climbs into sunny coastal scrub with some nice views of the redwood-covered hills to the south.

 The scenery gets even better at the Harkins Ridge Trail intersection.
 The environment changes abruptly the moment you step onto the ridge; stately lichen-covered fir trees line the trail, giving the area a distinctive coastal look, and there are a lot more panoramic views than before.

 Turn right onto the Harkins Ridge Trail and continue climbing.
 This is the steepest part of the hike, but it also has some some really exceptional views of the chaparral-covered hills and the glittering blue ocean to the north.
 The climbing ends as you turn left onto the singletrack portion of the trail.
-There's a small but exhausting climb to the highest point of the hike, which is at the intersection with the North Ridge Trail.
+There’s a small but exhausting climb, during which the trail passes through a small clump of redwoods that includes a few pretty good-sized trees.
+The trail reaches the highest point of the hike at the intersection with the North Ridge Trail.

 Turn left on the Whittemore Gulch Trail, which emerges from the woods to descend through poison oak-infested coastal scrub with some of the most scenic views of the hike, the redwood-covered valley below extending toward the ocean in the distance.
 The trail soon descends into an open and refreshingly cool forest.
 It’s heavily-used by mountain bikers and has the smooth, overly-worn look common to such trails.